 The haar can roll in at a moment’s notice and it’s most prevalent in autumn and winter but you’ll also see it at the end of warm muggy days in summer.

-My advice to combat the haar is to pack an extra insulated fleece in your backpack and always keep gloves and a hat in there along with a pac-a-mac (Amazon links to products I recommend.
+My advice to combat the haar is to pack an extra insulated fleece in your backpack (see my recommended backpacks) and always keep gloves and a hat in there along with a pac-a-mac (Amazon links to products I recommend.
 Top tip – the gloves are touch-screen compatible so you can still navigate around on your phone).

 2: If you’re looking for free things to do in Edinburgh you’re in luck as most of the city’s national museums and public places have completely free admission so if the thought of spending £20 to get into Edinburgh Castle is giving you hot flushes, add a few of these suggestions to your itinerary to reduce your overall costs:

 The National Museum of Scotland, The National Portrait Gallery, The National Gallery of Modern Art, Greyfriars Kirk, The Royal Botanic Gardens, Calton Hill, Holyrood Park, The Museum of Childhood, The People’s Story Museum and The Museum on the Mound.

 You’ll find more attractions to visit in my Edinburgh archives.

 3: Edinburgh is one of the top foodie destinations in Britain but as it’s such a tourist hotspot there are a few places that are more concerned with making money than making good food.